Adrigamer2950/Obsidian/README.md

 > [!WARNING]
 > You need to set your plugin to use Spigot mappings in order to preserve compatibility with
-> Paper forks that are still using Spigot mappings.
+> Paper forks that are still using Spigot mappings, and also for Obsidian to work properly, as it
+> is compiled using Spigot mappings
 > More information in the [PaperMC documentation](https://docs.papermc.io/paper/dev/project-setup/#plugin-remapping)

 > [!WARNING]